-The parents have a 7-year-old with a severe peanut allergy who they contend was not being adequately accommodated in first grade at her school.
-In a lawsuit filed December 1, they charge that their daughter’s rights have been trampled, and they were barred from the school premises for distributing what was called “peanut-free propaganda” – a one-page educational flyer.
+The parents have a 7-year-old with a severe peanut allergy, who they contend was not being adequately accommodated in first grade at her school.
+In a lawsuit filed December 1, 2014, they say their daughter’s rights were trampled, and they were barred from the school premises.
+This occurred because they distributed what was called “peanut-free propaganda” – a one-page educational flyer.

-The parents are suing the Cheatham County Board of Education and Chip Roney, principal of Ashland City Elementary School, and seeking compensation for suffering and humiliation, as well as the costs of private schooling for their child because they feared she wouldn’t be safe at the public school.
+The parents are suing the Cheatham County Board of Education and Chip Roney, principal of Ashland City Elementary School, and seeking compensation for suffering and humiliation.
+As well, they are seeking the costs of private schooling for their child, since they feared she wouldn’t be safe at the public school.

-At this stage of the legal process, only the parents’ version of events is available.
+At this stage, only the parents’ version of events is available.
 Jeff Bennett, Cheatham County’s Board of Education communications director, could simply confirm that “Cheatham County school district received notice of the complaint filed on December 1 and have referred it our attorney.”
 He added that “the district’s top priority is the safety of its students and we work to comply with all federal, state and local laws.”

 The couple’s lawsuit sets out that, in August, they collaborated with school officials to create a Section 504 Plan for their daughter, as food allergy can be considered a disability under the Americans with Disabilities Amendments Act.
 The plan included precautionary measures recommended by her allergist, such as creating a “peanut-free table” in the cafeteria, and keeping the girl’s classroom peanut-free.

-In September, the parents raised concerns about ensuring the cafeteria precautions did not isolate their daughter.
-It was during a late September phone call between the mother and Roney about whether extracurricular events could be made allergy-friendly that the parents say the principal became angry and resistant about allergy accommodations.
+In September 2014, the parents raised concerns about ensuring the cafeteria precautions did not isolate their daughter.
+The parents say that during a phone call between the mother and Roney about whether extracurricular events could be made allergy-friendly, the principal became angry.
+She says he was resistant about allergy accommodations.

-Soon after, a complaint against the family was filed with Tennessee’s Department of Children’s Services accusing the parents of “Munchausen by Proxy,” a disorder in which a parent or caregiver fakes or exaggerates a child’s condition and symptoms to gain attention.
-The parents were subjected to a home inspection, and the suit suggests this was a tense experience, since the DCS has the authority to remove children from their homes if abuse is suspected.
+Soon after, a complaint against the family was filed with Tennessee’s Department of Children’s Services accusing the parents of “Munchausen by Proxy.”
+That’s a disorder in which a parent or caregiver fakes or exaggerates a child’s condition and symptoms to gain attention.
+The suing parents say the were subjected to a home inspection.
+The lawsuit portrays this as a tense experience, since the DCS has the authority to remove children from their homes if abuse is suspected.

 The lawsuit says the couple was cleared of any such suspicions and are simply individuals concerned for their allergic child’s well-being.